Political violence in Afghanistan: 1880-1901

-Abdul Rahman Kahn was the Amir of Afghanistan between 1880 and 1901.
+Abdul Rahman Khan was the Amir of Afghanistan between 1880 and 1901.
 During this time, the historic ethnic majority held by the Pashtuns fluctuated greatly.
 The number of Pashtuns decreased in 1893 after Rahman ceded Pashtun held areas to British India.
 However, the Pashtun population soon returned to higher numbers when the Emir resettled many of the group into the country's north.

 In the 1880s and 1890s, Abdul Rahman Khan fought for the removal of Hazaras from the country, even going so far as to order their murders.
 During this time, the Hazaras were set apart from Afghanistan's other ethnic groups due to their status as Shia rather than Sunni Muslims.
-As a Sunni Muslim and a member of the Pashtun majority, Abdul Rahman Kahn encouraged violence against the Hazaras.
+As a Sunni Muslim and a member of the Pashtun majority, Abdul Rahman Khan encouraged violence against the Hazaras.

 This genocide of the Hazaras was also perpetrated by Pashtun religious leaders.
 Members of the Pashtun group were told that they would likely be rewarded by Allah if they participated in this violence towards the Hazaras.

 During this period of conflict, around 60% of Afghanistan's Hazaras were killed and even more were forced to migrate into surrounding countries.